Review some terminology you may encounter as you browse the Sightline website.

 End User

-End users are individuals who use the system (Workday/SAP) to execute the processes in any or all the functional areas of Finance, Human Resources, Procurement, and Sponsored Research.
+End users are individuals who use the system (Workday/SAP) to execute the processes in any or all the functional areas of finance, human resources, supply chain, and sponsored research.

 Enterprise Resource Planning (ERP)

-An enterprise resource planning system is software used to manage an organization’s key business processes and workflows in areas such as finance, human resources, procurement, and sponsored research.
+An enterprise resource planning system is software used to manage an organization’s key business processes and workflows in areas such as finance, human resources, supply chain, and sponsored research.
 Johns Hopkins has used SAP as its ERP system since 2007 and is replacing it with Workday.

 Foundation Data Model (FDM)

 The Foundation Data Model (FDM) is how Workday organizes financial information.
-Workday has a robust classification system for transactions that allows for excellent financial, operational, and external reporting.
+Workday has a robust classification system for transactions that allows for multidimensional financial, operational, and external reporting.

 Functional Areas

-Functional areas are the mission-supporting categories of work that include finance, human resources, procurement, and sponsored research.
+Functional areas are the mission-supporting categories of work that include finance, human resources, supply chain, and sponsored research.

 Human Capital Management (HCM)